-8000-level CH courses chosen in consultation with the research advisor/committee 12 6000-level or above courses chosen in consul Itation with the research advisor/committee 1 11 CH 8711 Seminar 1 CH 8000 Thesis Research/ Thesis in Chemistry 6 i otal Hours
+Total Hours 30 8000-level CH courses chosen in consultation with the research advisor/committee 12 6000-level or above courses chosen in consultation with the research advisor/committee 1 11 CH 8711 Seminar 1 CH 8000 Thesis Research/ Thesis in Chemistry 6

-1 A minimum of 12 hours at the 8000 level is required.
+A minimum of 12 hours at the 8000 level is required.
 Coursework outside the department at the 6000 level may be deemed acceptable by a student's graduate committee but cannot constitute more than 50% of the total program.
 Students are allowed to earn up to 6 hours of CH 7000 Directed Individual Study as part of the thesis option.